Capt. Fred Tobias Bruni Jr.

 from private to sergeant.
 Sometime in 1923,

-this time, he moved to Janesville looking for
+during this time, he moved to Janesville looking

 While living in Janesville, he married his wife, Hazel, and the couple resided at 1242 South Washington Street.
 The couple became the parents of a infant son, Ronald, who died at the age of two months.
 He also remained in the National Guard and on June 14, 1938, he was commissioned a second lieutenant in his Janesville unit.
 He was known as "Fritz" to the other members of his unit and was known to always have a joke or story to tell.

 Fred was employed at the General Motors Automobile Plant in Janesville as an assembler and became a line supervisor.
 On October 30, 1940, he was promoted to first lieutenant when his tank company was federalized.
 Fred was now a member of the 192nd GHQ Light Tank Battalion which was formed from National Guard units from Wisconsin, Illinois, Ohio, and Kentucky.
 He was transferred to HQ Company on December 20 and made the battalion's maintenance officer.

 For the next year, the battalion trained at Fort Knox, Kentucky.
 In early 1941, Fred was transferred to B Company, but it is not known how long he remained with the company.
 At some point, he became the battalion's maintenance officer at Ft.
 Knox.